 Frozen and burst pipes head up the league of household disasters when the cold weather descends.
 Jerry Whiteley, Technical Manager for the Chartered Institute of Plumbing and Heating Engineering (CIPHE) has the following advice:

 - In very cold weather take special care to prevent water pipes becoming frozen by ensuring that all exposed pipes and storage systems are properly insulated, particularly in the roof space or attic.
 Always take care when entering a roof space and ensure your safety.
 If you do not feel confident, don’t risk it, call in a plumber.

 - If your pipes could do with a bit of thermal help, take a quick trip down to your local plumbing or DIY merchant for some lagging.
 It’s cheap, easy to fit and something you can do yourself.

-- Make sure you know the location of, and have labeled, the stop-valve on the incoming water supply main.
+- Make sure you know the location of, and have labelled, the stop-valve on the incoming water supply main.
 Should you encounter a burst pipe, you need to stop water running past the point of the leak by turning this valve off.
 You’ll then buy yourself time to call in an engineer.